Canada

 In Canada, all ten provinces and three territories are individually responsible for regulating the securities and derivatives markets in their jurisdiction.
 Securities regulators from each province and territory have teamed up to form the CSA.
 The Securities Act of each Canadian jurisdiction, the Derivatives Act or Commodity Futures Act in force in certain Canadian jurisdictions and all regulations, instruments, orders, rules, staff notices and other policy pronouncements made by the securities regulators in the jurisdictions, are collectively referred to as “Canadian Securities Law”.

 Canada was one of the first countries in the world to permit the public offering of cryptoasset investment funds.
 In April 2020, the Bitcoin Fund, a closed-end investment trust which had the investment objective of providing investors with exposure to BTC and the daily price movements in the US dollar price BTC, completed its initial public offering.
-As of July 2023, there were 21 exchange-traded funds (ETFs) and similar products available for trading on Canadian stock exchanges that provide investment exposure to BTC and/or ETH, with asset under management of close to CAD 3 billion.
+As of July 2023, there were 21 exchange-traded funds (ETFs) and similar products available for trading on Canadian stock exchanges that provide investment exposure to BTC and/or ETH, with assets under management of close to CAD 3 billion.
 In January 2024, the CSA published proposed amendments to the Canadian rules governing public investment funds to add specific requirements for “Public Crypto Asset Funds”.

 The CSA have collaborated on regulatory guidance regarding the application of Canadian Securities Law to cryptoassets and cryptoasset market intermediaries.
 CTPs that offer trade execution and custody services for cryptoassets to Canadian clients are required to register as dealers under Canadian Securities Law, and CTPs that provide automated order-matching facilities for cryptoassets are regulated as marketplaces under Canadian Securities Law.